 The directive was approved by the European Parliament on 12 September 2018 and is currently passing through formal Trilogue discussions that are expected to conclude in January 2019.

-What effect could it make to site owners?
+What effect could it make on site owners?

 Well, for starters, every website owner should think twice before allowing a piece of content on his website.

-Which means that everyone that has a forum of some kind, should think of ways to filter the posts so that they are compliant to the new Regulation.
+This means that everyone that has a forum of some kind, should think of ways to filter the posts so that they are compliant with the new Regulation.

 Again, the fact that the directive passed doesn’t automatically make it a law.
 Technical time is needed before every country (part of the EU) implements it into the domestic law.
 Still, you, as a website owner, need to get prepared by figuring out what content might need to be removed, so your personal website complies with the law.